nilay994/arduino-clone-kicad/README.md

 10. AtMega 328
 11. Clock

+## Good practice:
+Use gerblook.org for viewing the individual layers and check outer edgecut dimension.
+Upload gerber to PCBWay to check the prices of 2/4 layer to get an estimate.

 ## Autorouter
-FreeRouting using java runtime, copy the executable to the project directory. https://layouteditor.com/download: could do 2 and 4 layers: no problems passing DRC.
+`FreeRouting.jar` using java runtime, copy the executable to the project directory. https://layouteditor.com/download: could do 2 and 4 layers: no problems passing DRC.

 ## Failure